Thursday, January 7, 2016

 “My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous” (1 John 2:1).

-God in His divine grace has given each one of us the opportunity to receive unmerited favor.
-This God has done through the gift that has been bequeathed to us through Jesus’ death.
-However, when the accuser[vi] attempts to prosecute us for failing to live up to expectations, God has gone even further than we would expect by allowing Jesus to be an advocate on our behalf.—How good is God!
+God, in His divine grace, has given each one of us the opportunity to receive unmerited favor.
+This God has done by bequeathing us the gift of Jesus’ death.
+However, when the accuser[vii] attempts to prosecute us for failing to live up to expectations, God has gone even further than we would expect by allowing Jesus to be an advocate on our behalf.
+How good is God!

 God wants to bless us and give life to us with all its riches.
-People might tell us different, but we need not believe them.
-Just read what the book of Proverbs chapter twenty-two, verse four, says:
+People might tell us differently, but we need not believe them.
+Just read what is stated in the book of Proverbs, chapter twenty-two, verse four:

 “The reward for humility and fear of the LORD is riches and honor and life.”

-In the New International Version[vii] Proverbs chapter eight, verse eighteen, speaking about true wisdom says:
+In the New International Version, speaking about true wisdom, we read in Proverbs chapter eight, verse eighteen:

 “Riches and honor are with me, enduring wealth and prosperity.”